Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/data-sources-advanced-editing.md

 Let's take a look at a screenshot showing the advanced editor of a *Google Analytics* data source.

 > This screenshot is an example.
-If you want to use it as a final screenshot, make sure "infragistics" is blurred or edited.
+If you want to use it as a final screenshot, make sure "Infragistics" is blurred or edited.
 <img src="images/advanced-editor-cubes-annotated.png" alt="The Advanced editor for cubes annotated" class="responsive-img" width="75%" />

 A. A **list of data cubes** available .
 Select the dataset to see and modify the data it contains.